aws/aws-pdk/docs/content/faqs/index.md

 # Frequently Asked Questions

+## What's the difference between PDK and Projen?

+[Projen](https://projen.io/) is a framework which allows you to define and maintain complex project configuration through code.
+PDK uses this framework, and vends several Projen projects.
+PDK is not a replacement or alternative to Projen, but rather builds on Projen to define opinionated projects which work synergistically with one another.

+## What's the difference between PDK and CDK?

+[CDK](https://aws.amazon.com/cdk/) is a framework for defining AWS infrastructure as code.
+PDK vends several CDK constructs which can be used in traditional CDK projects, but are more powerful when used within the context of a PDK project.
+For example, the `StaticWebsite` CDK construct vended by PDK can be used in any CDK project to deploy the infrastructure to host a static website on AWS, however when the Infrastructure and CloudscapeReactTsWebsite PDK projects are used, the `StaticWebsite` CDK construct is automatically configured to deploy your Cloudscape website, and deploy the necessary runtime configuration to set up Cognito login for your website.

+While many of the PDK projects generate CDK code, PDK is not considered an abstraction over CDK.
+You still work with CDK to define your AWS infrastructure, but you may use these generated CDK constructs to supplement your CDK code.

 ## I want to change a “pre-defined” task (e.g.: add --verbose to a tsc compile task)

 Use the `reset` function: